 He continues with an explanation of 5 important steps to be considered before allopurinol is started, irrespective of the state of your gout flares.
 We are discussing these in the gout forum, so follow the link below to see the personal gout facts that are important when you start allopurinol.

-If you are concerned about starting allopurinol, you should discuss this with your doctor.
+If you are concerned about when to start allopurinol, you should discuss this with your doctor.
 However, you might be unsure what to ask, or not understand your doctor’s responses.
 If so, you can discuss starting allopurinol in the gout forum.

 If you want to read more facts about allopurinol dosing, you will find them in the allopurinol guidelines.